squirrelosopher/parquet-go/README.md

 - A SQL editor ([CodeMirror](https://codemirror.net/)) for querying the loaded file directly
 - Grid, toolbar (search / filter / columns / density / fullscreen), and theming by
   [Mantine](https://mantine.dev) + [Mantine React Table](https://www.mantine-react-table.com/)
-- Keyboard shortcuts for opening, exporting, filtering, columns, fullscreen and SQL (press `Ctrl`/`⌘` + `/` for the full list)
-- Light/dark theme, no backend, nothing leaves the machine

-Only `.parquet` and `.pq` files are accepted; anything else is refused with a message.
+Only `.parquet` and `.pq` files are accepted.
+Made to be explored on Desktop.
-The grid is built for a desktop browser and asks small touch screens for a bigger one.

 ## Run